robisim74/AngularSPAWebAPI/EXPLANATION.md

 - uses _ROPC_;
 - doesn't use a _secret_ key: in a client application it would be useless because visible;
 - has an _access token_ for 15 minutes, then need to refresh the token;
-- can access to the _scopes_: in this case our Web API, called with a lot of imagination _WebAPI_, the _OfflineAccess_ for refresh token and _OpenId_ to access to the user's info.
+- can access to the _scopes_: in this case our Web API, called _WebAPI_, and user roles;
+- has _OfflineAccess_ for refresh token.

+The following are the resources:
 ```C#
 // Identity resources (used by UserInfo endpoint).
 public static IEnumerable<IdentityResource> GetIdentityResources()